by Mike Retzlaff

 - Fermenting under pressure is not a magic bullet or universal cure-all for brewing.

 - It is yeast strain dependent.
 Some lager yeasts do well under pressure while others produce fusels and other higher alcohols along with the corresponding esters.
+German Weissebier yeasts are more prone to damage or mutation under pressure.

 - The pressure isn’t particularly critical.